 Range in Characteristics: Thickness of the solum ranges from 40 to 60 inches.
 Depth to the fragipan is 24 to 35 inches.
 Depth to bedrock is greater than 6.5 feet.
 Rock fragments of mostly gravel, cobbles, and stones of basalt, shale, sandstone and gneiss range from 5 to 25% in the solum and from 15 to 35% in the substratum.
 Mineralogy is dominated by quartz, feldspar, amphibole and mica.
-Reaction ranges from extremely acid to moderately acid in the upper part of the solum, from strongly acid to slightly acid in the lower part of the solum and from 16 to 25%.
+Reaction ranges from extremely acid to moderately acid in the upper part of the solum, from strongly acid to slightly acid in the lower part of the solum and upper part of the C horizon, and from moderately acid to neutral in the lower part of the C horizon.